remote-gildor/vue-drizzle-erc-721-example/README.md

 # An ERC-721 example made with Truffle, Drizzle, and Vue

-> **Important:** The project is under heavy development and not completed yet.
-See the TODO below for more information.

 An ERC-721 where the NFT token can be separated into multiple categories (shapes):

 - circles